-For RSA keys, you can include pemreadfile=filename in the command to specify the file name of the PEM file that contains the key.
+For RSA or elliptic curve keys, you can include pemreadfile=filename in the command to specify the file name of the PEM file that contains the key.

 Otherwise, you are prompted for this information during import.

 In interactive mode, you are prompted for any required parameters or actions that have not been included in the command: